 Features on the upper-line models can be optioned to the lower lines; as well, such things as heated seats, leather upholstery, six-CD changer and a single cupholder (an odd $56 option in a car that comes standard with an ashtray) can also be purchased.

 As tiny cars go, Smart is relatively expensive for its size.
-It’s not the most sophisticated ride – it snaps you forward in your seat when it shifts – and there are numerous compacts on the market that offer more seats, more power and more features for less money.
+It’s not the most sophisticated ride, and there are numerous compacts on the market that offer more seats, more power and more features for less money.
 But it’s got an unmistakable cool factor, it’ll go 300 km and give you change back from a twenty when you fill it, and you never have to worry about back-seat drivers.